Auntie Anne’s Pretzel Clone (Original or Artisan Blend)

-I developed this recipe for our customers using both of our amazing flour blends.
-The pretzels that inspired these are a staple in many malls across America.
-The secret to this recipe is the sweet cream butter in which the finished pretzel is literally bathed.
-These are best served warm, fresh out of the oven, with salt or cinnamon sugar.
+I created this recipe for our customers using both of our amazing flour blends.
+These pretzels are inspired by the soft, chewy ones you’ll find at malls all across America.
+The secret?
+Bathing the freshly baked pretzels in sweet cream butter — it takes them to the next level!
+They're best enjoyed warm from the oven, sprinkled with either coarse salt or a generous dusting of cinnamon sugar.

 Ingredients